 As soon as the temperature starts to drop, open up windows and doors to cool the house.
 Many places have a drop in temperature overnight so use it to your advantage.

-Instead of using the oven or stove, grill on the BBQ outside, use a slow cooker (which can be placed in the garage or laundry, eat salads and cold food.
+Instead of using the oven or stove, try using the grill on the BBQ outside, use a slow cooker (which can be placed in the garage or laundry) or eat salads and cold food.
 Don’t heat the house by cooking.

 Most people have air conditioners larger than they need for the space they are cooling.
 This costs more to run and is not efficient.
 Get advice and get the right option for your space.

 Most of us have the air conditioner set too low in summer and heating too high in winter.
 Set it at a comfortable temperature such as 23 – 26C instead of as low as you can go.
 It is cooler than outside, still comfortable and significantly cheaper.

 If you own the place you live you can look at long-term solutions such as awnings, double glazed windows, solar power, trees and plants to cool the home.